’80s-Era Leather Bombers Are the Season’s It Coat Trend

 (Image credit: Launchmetrics)

-The lesson here, as presented by Bieber, Vaccarello, and the bomber-clad cohort at Fashion Month, is that the leather jacket works in any context you want it to.
+The lesson here, as presented by Bieber, Jenner, Vaccarello, and the bomber-clad cohort at Fashion Month, is that the rugged jacket works in any context you want it to.
+Because, like those who wear it, a leather bomber is limitless in its versatility.
 On top of a cashmere sweater and tailored maxi skirt, it provides a just-right amount of edge.
-With a floral, Saint Laurent-style dress, a leather bomber is so wrong that it becomes right (you've heard of TikTok’s “wrong shoe theory;” now, get ready for the “wrong jacket theory”).
+With a floral, Saint Laurent-style maxi dress, a leather bomber is so wrong that it becomes right (you've heard of TikTok’s “wrong shoe theory;” now, get ready for the “wrong jacket theory”).

 A woman wearing a tan leather bomber jacket, white pants, black shoes, black sunglasses, and a brown bag at London Fashion Week Spring 2025.